Request to call (Puru)

 Sun protection - Don't forget sunscreen, sunglasses, and a wide-brimmed hat to protect

-yourself from the strong UV rays at high altitude.
+yourself from the intense UV rays at high altitudes.

 First aid kit - Pack a basic first aid kit including band-aids, blister pads, pain medication, and